Zalmay Khalilzad: Early life and education

-Khalilzad was born in Mazar-i-Sharif, Afghanistan, and grew up in the country's capital, Kabul.
+While his parents hail from the Laghman Province, Khalilzad was born in Mazar-i-Sharif, Afghanistan, and grew up in the country's capital, Kabul.
 He is an ethnic Pashtun from the Noorzai tribe.
 Khalilzad began his education at the public Ghazi Lycée school in Kabul.

-He first spent time in the United States as a high school exchange student with AFS Intercultural Programs in Ceres, California.
+Khalilzad first spent time in the United States as a high school exchange student with AFS Intercultural Programs in Ceres, California.
 Later, he attained his bachelor's and his master's degrees from the American University of Beirut, in Lebanon.
 Khalilzad received his doctorate at the University of Chicago where he studied closely with Albert Wohlstetter, a prominent nuclear deterrence thinker and strategist.
 Wohlstetter provided Khalilzad with contacts within the government and RAND.
 Khalilzad has contributed at least 28 papers to RAND Corporation.

 Early career

 From 1979 to 1989, Khalilzad worked as an Assistant Professor of Political Science at Columbia University's School of International and Public Affairs.
 During that time, he worked closely with Zbigniew Brzezinski, the Carter administration's architect of Operation Cyclone to support the Afghan mujahideen, who resisted the Soviet Union's invasion of Afghanistan.

 In 1984, Khalilzad accepted a one-year Council on Foreign Relations fellowship to join the US State Department, where he was an adviser to the Near East and South Asia Bureau, headed by Richard W. Murphy.

 From 1985 to 1989, Khalilzad served in the Reagan administration, as a senior State Department official, advising on the Soviet–Afghan War, after the Soviet invasion.
-During that time, he was a member of the Policy Planning Staff and the State Department's Special Adviser on Afghanistan to Undersecretary of State Michael H. Armacost.
+During that time, he was a member of the Policy Planning Staff and the State Department's special adviser on Afghanistan to Undersecretary of State Michael H. Armacost.
 In that role, he developed and guided the international program to promote the merits of a mujahideen-led Afghanistan ousting the Soviet occupation.
-From 1990 to 1992, Khalilzad served under President George H. W. Bush in the US Defense Department, as Deputy Undersecretary for Policy Planning.
+From 1990 to 1992, Khalilzad served under President George H. W. Bush in the Defense Department, as deputy undersecretary for policy planning.

-Between 1993 and 2000, Khalilzad was the director of the Strategy, Doctrine, and Force Structure at the RAND Corporation.
+Between 1993 and 2000, Khalilzad was the director of the strategy, doctrine, and force structure at the RAND Corporation.
 During that time, he helped found RAND's Center for Middle Eastern Studies as well as "Strategic Appraisal," a RAND periodical.
 He also authored several influential monographs, including "The United States and a Rising China" and "From Containment to Global Leadership?
 America and the World After the Cold War."
 At RAND, he also had a brief stint in consulting for Cambridge Energy Research Associates, which was conducting a risk analysis for Unocal, now part of Chevron, for a proposed 1400 km (890 mi), $2-billion, 622 m³/s (22,000 ft³/s) Trans-Afghanistan gas pipeline project, which would have extended from Turkmenistan to Afghanistan and then proceeded to Pakistan.